KansasCityWomeninTechnology/cocktails-worksheets/docs/tools/version-control/README.md

 Close Visual Studio Code if you have it open.

 In Google Chrome go to [https://git-scm.com/downloads](https://git-scm.com/downloads).
-Select the installer for your OS, **Windows Installer** or **macOS Installer**, to download the installer.
-If you use Linux, download the binaries appropriate for your distribution of Linux.
+Select the installer for your OS.

+**Windows Users** - The installer will download.
 Run through the installer and select all default options.

+**macOS Users** - Follow the instructions on the download page to install through Homebrew or download the binaries.

+**Linux Users** - Follow the instructions on the download page appropriate for your distribution of Linux.

 # Initialize User Settings